BEvgeniyS/TSAPIDemo/README.md

 ## TSAPIDemo

 ## About
-TSAPIDemo is a demo application to demonstrate and test several possibilities of TSAPISharp library.
+TSAPIDemo is a demo application to develop a proper C# wrapper for Avaya's TSAPI library by testing all methods in a demo application.
-The aim is to develop a wrapper for all TSAPI methods and structures You can look at project's wiki to see project progress so far
+You can look at project's wiki to see project progress so far

 ## Requirements